Art is never finished,

 Unfired oil-based clay 18"w x 6"d x 6"h.

-Fired oil-based clay with faux aged bronze patina / aerial 3 qtr. left view / 18"w x 6"d x 6"h
+Fired oil-based clay with faux aged bronze patina, 3 qtr. left view, 18"w x 6"d x 6"h.
+Exhibited at The Pennsylvania Academy of The Fine Arts & New Hope Arts, New Hope, PA

 Unfired oil-based clay, 10"w x 6"d x 6"h

-Fired oil-based clay with faux aged-bronze patina mounted on oak base / back aerial view / 10"w x 6"d x 6"h
+Fired oil-based clay with faux bronze patina, mounted on oak base, aerial view, 10"w x 6"d x 6"h

 Unfired oil-based clay

-Fired porcelain clay.
-Inspired by a family member in isolation due to an illness.
+Fired porcelain clay with white glaze finish.
+Inspired by a family member in self-isolation due to an illness.

-Fired oil-based clay with white fired glazed finish, mounted on black Afghanistan marble base /14"h x 6"w x 5"d / left 3 qtr. view Exhibited in 2011 at the Pennsylvania Academy of Fine Art student gallery.
-This exhibited at Village Artworks Gallery in Lahaska, Bucks County in 2013 and was exhibited in the Bucks County Community College Scholarship Art Exhibition in 2015.
+In a private collection.
+Fired oil-based clay with white glaze finish, mounted on black Afghanistan marble base, 14"h x 6"w x 5"d, left 3 qtr. view.
+Exhibited at The Pennsylvania Academy of Fine Arts Gallery & Village Artworks Gallery in Lahaska, PA & The Bucks County Community College Scholarship Art Exhibition in 2015.

-Mitzi, the model for this sculpture of baked polymer clay with a faux aged-bronze patina, mounted on a black wood lacquered base / 30"h x 18"w x 12"d This is part of a private collection.
+In a private collection.
+Mitzi, the model for this sculpture of baked polymer clay with a faux bronze patina, mounted on an onyx wood lacquered base, 30"h x 18"w x 12"d.

-Baked polymer clay with a faux aged bronze patina, mounted on a black wood lacquered base / 30"h x 18"w x 12"d / back view.
-This is part of a private collection.
+In a private collection.
+Baked polymer clay with a faux bronze patina, mounted on an onyx wood lacquered base, 30"h x 18"w x 12"d.

-Carved concrete, clay, acrylic, found object, mosaic of shredded credit cards.
+Carved concrete, clay, acrylic, found objects, mosaic of shredded credit cards on onyx wood panels.
 Part of a series titled "Saints For Today"

-Hand-built wood study of a torso, male & female in one piece.
+Hand-built wood study of a torso, male & female merged into one piece.

 All Art and Images and LNLportfolio © Linda N. LaRose / Must seek permission to use / LindaLaTulip@gmail.com